 Food Safety and Water Quality

 If there is a wildfire in your area, the power might go out in your community.
-Fire retardants may be used in or near your community to reduce the size and lessen the impact of the fires.
+Fire retardants may be used in or near your community to reduce the size of the fires and lessen their impact.
 Find out how to protect water supplies and food affected by fire retardants or power outages.

 - Disinfecting Drinking Water (HealthLinkBC File #49b)